milaboratory/docs/docs/mixcr/guides/create-custom-library.md

   --j-genes-from-species human \
   --c-genes-from-species mouse \
   --species humouse \
+  --taxon-id 9606 \
   humouse-IGH.json
 ```

+Notice that for these cases taxon-id can be either human, mouse or any custom number, because the species is set to a non-canonical `humouse`.

 To use this library with MiXCR one can just put it in the same directory from which you run MiXCR or under the library search path which can be found by running `mixcr -v`.
 Example usage:
 ```